phiguera/CharAnalysis/CharAnalysis_2_0_MATLAB/z_Validation_report_CharAnalysis_V_2.0.md

 | Mean absolute difference | 0.0115 |
 | Maximum absolute difference | 0.3114 |

 The threshold differences are attributable to inherent variability in the GMM EM algorithm across 626 local windows, combined with small differences in how NaN values from the record gap are handled near the oldest part of the record.
-These differences are not scientifically meaningful and do not affect the final peak identification in any meaningful way (1 boundary-case peak out of 49–50 total).
+These differences are not scientifically meaningful and do not affect the final peak identification in any meaningful way (1 boundary-case peak out of 49â€“50 total).

-#### Peak Magnitude — Essentially Identical
+#### Peak Magnitude â€” Essentially Identical

 | Metric | v1.1 | v2.0 | Difference |
 |---|---|---|---|